SAP/node-hdb/README.md

 ### Query

-The client has two functions for query execution.

-#### `exec`

-The `exec` function is the short form.
+The `exec` function is a convinient way to completely retrieve the result of a query.
 In this case all selected `rows` are fetched and returned in the callback.
 The `resultSet` is automatically closed and all `Lobs` are completely read and returned as Buffer objects.
+If streaming of the results is required you will have to use the `execute` function.
+This is described in section [Streaming results](#streaming-results).

 ```js
 client.exec('select A, B from TEST.NUMBERS oder by A', function(err, rows) {